 A prototype of the proposed smart irrigation system has been developed by the ELEDIA Research Center.
 The system is based on the WSN technology and integrates smart algorithms for the adaptive evaluation of the irrigation time.
 The prototype has been deployed in a apple orchard, in a valley close to Trento, Italy (a farming area famous for the apple farming by the Melinda Italian company).
 The advanced knowledge of the environment and the weather forecasts are guaranteed by distributed wireless sensors.
 The information is then processed to suggest the irrigation strategies to the farmers.
-The Staff of the ELEDIA@USIL laboratory is investigating more and more advanced decision support strategies to improve the water saving and the product quality .
+The Staff of the ELEDIA@USIL node is investigating more and more advanced decision support strategies to improve the water saving and the product quality .

 The learning capability guarantees that the know-how and the best practices of the farmers are fully applied and also improved thanks to the continuous monitoring of the environment.
 Moreover, the system allows the direct interconnection to a smart actuator which manages the irrigation system and (if activated) acts on behalf of the farmer.

 L. Paucar, A. Diaz, F. Viani, F. Robol, A. Polo, and A. Massa, “Decision support for smart irrigation by means of wireless distributed sensors,” Proceedings of the 15th IEEE Mediterranean Microwave Symposium (MMS 2015), Lecce, Italy, November 30 – December 2, 2015.
 Accepted.